-The Panasonic GF1 uses SDHC and SD cards.
-That means 32GB is the largest card you can use in the camera.
+The Panasonic GF1 uses SD memory cards.
+The largest capacity SD card that can be used in the GF1 is 32GB.

 - Class 10 rating for Full HD video (1080p).